Revenue recognition

 What is revenue recognition?

-Revenue recognition is an accounting rule that defines when a business should record income from a sale.
-In most cases, revenue is recognized when the product or service has been delivered to the customer, not necessarily when the payment is received.
+Revenue recognition is an accounting principle that defines when a business should record income from a sale on its financial statements.
+In most cases, revenue is recognized when the product or service has been delivered to the customer, not necessarily when payment is received.

 Why is revenue recognition important?